What is a Private Mortgage?

 A mortgage is a loan that uses the home you buy or currently own as security.
 This loan is registered as a legal document against the title of your property.

 A Private mortgage lender will either be an individual or group of private investors who will provide the funds needed to purchase the home or refinance, as opposed to a bank or lending institution.
 The short term, interest only loan will range from a period of one to three years.

-How Private Lender Mortgages and Loans differ from traditional mortgages
+How Private Lender Loans differ from traditional mortgages

 Understanding the different mortgages available for any applicant is the foundation and starting point of your mortgage search.
 Having a firm understanding of these differences allows for a much more clear understanding and direction as you begin your mortgage loan search.
 Given that Amansad Financial Services provides primarily B and C Mortgages, a progressive approach through the A, B, and C’s of Mortgage Lending to ensure we are getting the right mortgage for you.
 I am sure you will find this information helpful and will provide some clarity as we move forward through the process.

 - Net Mortgage

 - Maturity Date

 - Payment Schedule

 - Prepayment Charge